scottyschup/ruby-curriculum/rspec/test-doubles.md

 `#debit_account`.
 What spec is supposed to catch this error?

-The problem here is a mismatch in the interface expected by `Customer` and the interface provioded by `Order`.
-This kind of error won't be caught by a unit test, because the purpose of unit tets is to test classes in isolation.
+The problem here is a mismatch in the interface expected by `Customer` and the interface provided by `Order`.
+This kind of error won't be caught by a unit test, because the purpose of unit test is to test classes in isolation.

 We need a higher level of testing that's intended to verify that